Jimin: 2014–present: Solo work

+Big Hit announced an eight-episode travel reality series, Are You Sure?!, featuring Jimin and Jungkook on July 2, 2024.
+Available for streaming exclusively on Disney+, the premiere episode aired August 8, with subsequent episodes following weekly through September 19.
+The label released Jimin's second solo album, Muse, on July 19, while he was carrying out his mandatory military service.
+It was supported by the singles "Smeraldo Garden Marching Band" and "Who".
+"Who" became Jimin's first song to debut atop both of Billboard's global charts and the longest-charting song by a Korean artist on the Billboard Hot 100 after spending 33 weeks on the chart, surpassing BTS' "Dynamite".

 Artistry

 Jimin's vocals have been described as delicate and sweet.
 He is regarded as an exceptional dancer among the members of BTS and in K-pop in general, often praised for his "smooth and elegant movements" and charm on stage.
-In the documentary Burn the Stage, Jimin addressed his perfectionism, stating that even the smallest mistakes on stage make him feel guilty and stressed.
+In the documentary Burn the Stage released in 2018, Jimin addressed his perfectionism.
+In 2023, Jimin stated that as a pop artist, he "aims to excel at both dancing and singing and perform a diverse range of musical genres and themes" while "taking a healthy and sustainable approach to do so".

 He has cited singer Rain as an inspiration and one of the reasons why he wanted to become a singer and performer.